 A decision or action issued by a representative of Residence Life may be appealed by the accused students or complainants within five (5) school days of the issued decision or action.
-Such appeals will be made in writing and delivered to the Director of Residence Life and Housing Operations or designee.
-Depending on the nature of the decision/action, the Director will review the appeal and make a ruling which will be considered final.
-In the alternative, the Director may, in their discretion, forward the appeal to the Associate Director of Residence Life and Housing Operations or Assistant Director of Residence Life for a ruling; such ruling will be considered final.
+Such appeals will be made in writing and delivered to the Assistant Director of Residence Life.
+Depending on the nature of the decision/action, the Assistant Director will review the appeal and make a ruling or forward the appeal to the Director of Residence Life and Housing Operations for a ruling.

-D. Disciplinary Sanctions
+d) Disciplinary Sanctions